33 of the Day: More Young People Are Dying in the US

 The state with the biggest percentage rise in death rates among working-age people in this decade — 23.3 percent — is New Hampshire, the first primary state.

 “It’s supposed to be going down, as it is in other countries,” said the lead author of the report, Steven H. Woolf, director emeritus of the Center on Society and Health at Virginia Commonwealth University.
 “The fact that that number is climbing, there’s something terribly wrong.”
-He said many factors are at play.

 The opioid epidemic is a major driver of the worrisome numbers but far from the sole cause.
 The study found that improvements in life expectancy, largely because of lower rates of infant mortality, began to slow in the 1980s, long before the opioid epidemic became a national tragedy.